 - Combine all the ingredients with an electric mixer until mixture is smooth.

 - Place a fry pan on a low-medium heat, and place some butter to melt

 - Spoon some batter into the heated fry pan

 - When bubbles start to form on the top of the pancake, flip them over to cook the other side.

 - Cook on the other side for a few minutes, then remove the pancake and place on a plate to cool.

 Loved this recipe?
-Don’t forget to pin it so you can find it when you need it.
-While you’re at it, feel free to follow my Recipes Board so you can always find my recipes.
+Feel free to follow my Recipes Board so you can always find my recipes.